Skip to content

 • Semi-annual Team Meetings are held with parents and teachers but are led by the student, who reports on his/her progress in academics and goals.

-• The Journey day begins with an opening exercises of prayer, pledge, and announcements.
-Every student, regardless of age, learns to lead and conduct the school.
+• The Journey day begins with opening exercises of prayer, pledge, and announcements.
+Students are given the opportunity to conduct the opening exercises.

-• Students are taught a daily values lesson (link here) which focuses on characteristics, actions, and behaviors that create strong, compassionate leaders.
+• Students are taught a daily values lesson which focuses on character, actions, and behaviors that create strong, compassionate leaders.

 • An energetic Student Government leads the student body in service projects, fundraisers, and activities.